astorDev/nist/proxy/nginx/article/index.md

 docker compose up -d --build
 ```

-When the build will finish if we'll open `http://localhost:4500/` in a browser we should see a page like this:
+When the build is finished if we open `http://localhost:4500/` in a browser we should see a page like this:

 ![](simplest-demo.png)

-## Demistifying The Simplest Nginx Docker Setup
+## Demystifying The Simplest Nginx Docker Setup

 ```sh
 docker exec -it playground-nginx-1 cat etc/nginx/nginx.conf